 - The iris in each eye may be a different color

-There is no specific treatment for Horner’s syndrome, but physicians typically identify and treat the underlying reason that the disorder developed.
+There is no specific treatment for this condition, but physicians typically identify and treat the underlying reason that the disorder developed.
 For instance, if it was caused by a brachial plexus injury, the nerves in the brachial plexus must heal in order to treat Horner’s syndrome.
-In some instances, the nerve injuries will clear up naturally, but in other cases medication and/or surgery may be required.
+In some instances, the nerve injuries will clear up naturally, but in other cases, medication and/or surgery may be required.

 While Horner’s syndrome may clear on its own or heal with medication and surgery in some infants, others may experience lifelong problems with the affected side of the face.
 The prognosis will greatly depend upon the severity of the disorder as well as how quickly it’s detected and treated.
 For example, if an infant suffers from oxygen loss after a difficult birth, Horner’s syndrome may clear eventually, but the baby may develop cerebral palsy or other serious disorders as a result of oxygen loss.
 Furthermore, if the treatment for the underlying problem is not successful, an infant may live with long-term injuries to the affected side of the face.